Neuroleptic Malignant Syndrome

 Drugs That Can Cause Neuroleptic Malignant Syndrome

-Symptoms begin most often during the first 2 wk of treatment but may occur earlier or after many years.
+Symptoms begin most often during the first 2 weeks of treatment but may occur earlier or after many years.

 The 4 characteristic symptoms usually develop over a few days and often in the following order: